I get excited when I hear someone wants to start a service business.

 - Recognize that they possess specific skills that can help others

-- Invest in training that will help them succeed
+- Invest in training that will help them become self-employed

 - Offer their expertise and problem-solving abilities in exchange for money

-But I don’t love when these driven individuals make a certain mistake that invites unnecessary frustrations into their workdays and weakens their reputations.
+But I don’t love when these driven individuals make a certain mistake that invites unnecessary frustrations into their workdays.
+It’s a mistake that weakens their reputations.

 I understand that it’s exciting when a work offer sounds good.